pelletier/blog/content/articles/2012/02/2012-02-25-switching-to-nanoc.markdown

 ~~~

 Now I can quickly fix something.
 The drawback is that your need a server, not
 just a simple FTP static host.
-I would like to try this using only GitHub
+I would like to try this using only GitHub Pages
-Pages and Heroku, but I use YUI compressor, which requires Java, and I'm not
+and Heroku, but I use YUI compressor, which requires Java, and I'm not sure
-sure that we can use both Java and Ruby on the same Heroku instance.
+that we can use both Java and Ruby on the same Heroku instance.
 To be
-investingaged.
+investigated.

 [Jekyll]: http://ringce.com/hyde
 [Hyde]: http://ringce.com/hyde